guidofaecke/tapog/INSTALL.md

 ```bash
 root # emerge app-misc/mc
 ```
-This is not neccessrly for production, but helps during the `dev` stage.
+This is not neccessarly for production, but helps during the `dev` stage.

 Ok, back to `sudo` and name changes...
 Assuming you settled on `tapog`: